m-lab/ndt7-client-cc/README.md

 measurements with kernel-level measurements.
 NDT is the most popular network performance test hosted by [Measurement Lab](https://www.measurementlab.net/).

 This library implements the ndt7 protocol.
-The libndt7 code is in alpha stage.
+The libndt7 code should be considered an alpha release.

 ## Getting started